Editor's note: This blog post was originally written in 2012 and has since been updated for accuracy and relevance.

 By offering a white paper in exchange for contact information, you can capture leads and build your email list.
 This provides you with the opportunity to follow up with these leads and nurture them over time, hopefully turning them into customers.
 For example, if your sales team knows a prospect has downloaded your white paper, it gives them a great basis on which to start a new conversation.

-This is probably the most popular benefit of using a white paper.
-As they contain both educative content in the form of a long magazine article and direct marketing material in the form of a corporate brochure, they have a high conversion rate.
+White papers tend to have a high conversion rate because they contain both educational content in the form of a long article and direct marketing material in the form of a corporate brochure.
 The combination of learning followed by persuasion makes them one of the most powerful marketing tools available.

-Usually building a mailing list can be a very hard task.
+Usually, building a mailing list can be a hard task.
 Convincing someone to sign up to your newsletter simply to receive updates doesn’t get many takers.
-But if you give away a free gift in exchange for a sign-up, that can help you get many more subscribers.
+But if you give away a free gift in exchange for a sign-up that can help you get many more subscribers.
 So if you have a white paper, you can use it as a free gift which will be made available to people after signing up to your newsletter.